A Comprehensive 2026 Seller Guide for Central Arkansas

 Closing timeline

-Negotiation is common, and flexibility can often lead to better overall outcomes.
+Negotiation is common.
+Flexibility can often lead to better overall outcomes.

-After accepting an offer, the transaction typically enters a 30–45 day closing period, during which:
+After accepting an offer, the transaction typically enters a 30–45 day closing period.
+During this time:

 Buyer inspections are completed